runicscribe/worldbuilding-docs/dae-machina/culture/technology/index.md

 The cultures of Dae'machina use a wide variety of currencies.

 Sustinence-based cultures mostly care about utility - does it have real value in and of itself.
-Barter economies, grain, livestock, and similar are most common here.
+Barter/favor economies, grain, livestock, and similar are most common here.

 Plain metal currencies lie in an interesting spot - they do often have intrinsic value, but a substantial part of this value comes from its magical capabilities.
 With this comes many opportunities for counterfeiting - both mundane and magical.
 Magical counterfeiting is particularly troublesome,